 5.1.3.3.
 Sending Data

-Most responses from the server are likely to include at least one data object file.
+least one data object file.
 Theses data files are sent in the body of the response.

 For each Get line sent in the request by the client, the server should return a Sent line.